mohitpai/journey-optimizer.en/help/using/email/backgrounds.md

 topic: Content Management
 role: User
 level: Intermediate
+exl-id: 09a2e892-8c6f-460d-8b12-5026582c6ed0
 ---
 # Personalize your email background {#backgrounds}

+>[!CONTEXTUALHELP]
+>id="ac_edition_backgroundimage"
+>title="Background settings"
+>abstract="You can personalize the background color or background image for your content.
+Note that background image is not supported by all email clients."

 When it comes to setting backgrounds with the Email Designer, Adobe recommends the following: